irshadshalu/socialhackscripts/README.md

  __LetFriendsChat Usage :__
 * Change variable values of person1 and person2 to names of two friends in your chat list, whose chats are visible in whatsapp web home.
 * copy paste the code on console and press enter key.
-* start by running start1("initial msg"); or start2("initial msg");, respective to person u wanna start with
+* start by running start1("initial msg"); or start2("initial msg"); respective to person you want to start with
 * Sit back and watch your friends talk to each other thinking it's you.

 __WhatsappSpammer Usage :__

-* Open the respective chat in whatsapp web you want spam.
+* Open the respective chat in whatsapp web you want to spam.
 * Edit the for loop in the code in the way you wish.
 * Copy paste the code on console and run it.
 * Go easy on no of repeatitions, as this might crash your friend's phone.

 Thanks to Yask Srivastava for the dispatch function on this https://gist.github.com/yask123/6d15ce705ca33136c683

 PS.
-I really don't find this useful other than for just having fun, I will not be responsible in any manner if this messes up your friendships :p . if anything goes wrong, refresh page,quick.
-I advice not to try this with grps. as I had to leave two groups because I spammed :p .
+I really don't find this useful other than for just having fun, I will not be responsible in any manner if this mess up your friendships :P .
+If anything goes wrong, refresh page,quick.
+I advice not to try this with groups. as I had to leave two groups because I spammed :P .